The focus of our grant-making combines criteria on the nature of the program, the geographic location, and the level of poverty.

 Simply stated, the International Foundation funds grants in three key areas—health, education and incomes.
 However, each of these areas represents a range of investment opportunities that, if integrated with other program areas, can lead to broader, more balanced and more sustainable results.
 In any given program area, we fund approaches that focus on building local leadership, delivering measurable results, and ensuring the sustainability of program benefits over time.

-Health, nutrition, sanitation, and water for sanitation and health (WASH)
+Reproductive health and family planning, maternal and child health, nutrition, sanitation, and water for sanitation and health (WASH).

 Literacy (including adult education), basic education (pre-K through secondary), information technology for livelihoods, and vocational skills — all in formal and non-formal settings